civiform/docs/docs/user-manual/onboarding-guide/civic-entity-staffing-overview.md

 Staffing two full time software developers or more would allow for code-level customizations and a readier incident response posture.
 At this level of staffing, the civic entity is able to investigate and resolve production incidents independently without relying on the mainline open source developers.

-The majority of those developers time however would be spent on feature work which could include generic features and enhancements to the core system desired by the civic entity and/or custom features such as integration with external systems for administering programs (e.g. populating entries in a vehicle licensing database with applications submitted through CiviForm).
+The majority of those developers' time however could be spent on feature work which could include generic features and enhancements to the core system desired by the civic entity and/or custom features such as integration with external systems for administering programs (e.g. populating entries in a vehicle licensing database with applications submitted through CiviForm).

 Additional skills needed: